missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-choices-in-video-chat-apps.md

 - add screenshots to each item in "the list"
 - proofread/edit/grammars
-- rename this file and matching assets folder and its path -->
+- rename this file and matching assets folder and its path
+- expand first use of Deaf & HOH
+-->
 ## The introduction